 Temporary health insurance in The Netherlands

-Expats or students are obliged to obtain a health insurance in The Netherlands when:
+Expats or students are normally obliged to obtain a health insurance in The Netherlands when:

 - They are self-employed in The Netherlands

-It does not matter whether or not the employee lives in The Netherlands or abroad.
+When determining your insurance status, it does not matter whether the employee lives in The Netherlands or abroad.

 Insurance obligation stops